SHORTLIST

 Day 5: Hue

-You will have some free time to explore on your own before an afternoon cyclo tour.
-Journey through the streets of Hue, travelling around the citadel, passing through the local fruit and vegetable markets before stopping over at Ho Chi Minh’s house.
+Arrive in Hue early this morning.
+Your leader will help you chose a local, tasty breakfast after you disembark, then you’ll have some free time to freshen up before an afternoon cyclo tour.
+Journey through the streets of Hue, travelling around the citadel and passing through the local fruit and vegetable markets before stopping over at Ho Chi Minh’s house – this traditional stilt house was preserved following the late president’s death in 1969 and features a fishpond and garden.

 Day 6: Hue